Terephthalic acid

-Terephthalic acid is an organic compound with formula C_{6}H_{4}(CO_{2}H)_{2}.
-This white solid is a commodity chemical, used principally as a precursor to the polyester PET, used to make clothing and plastic bottles.
+Terephthalic acid is an organic compound with the molecular formula C8H6O4, a dicarboxylic acid with a benzene core.
+The two acids are para to each other; the other possible constitutional isomers are phthalic acid (ortho) and isophthalic acid (meta).
+This white solid is a commodity chemical, used principally as a precursor to polyethylene terephthalate (PET), a polyester used to make clothing and plastic bottles.
 Several million tons are produced annually.

 The common name is derived from the turpentine-producing tree Pistacia terebinthus and phthalic acid.

-Terephthalic acid is also used in the production of PBT plastic (polybutylene terephthalate).
+Terephthalic acid is also used in the production of polybutylene terephthalate (PBT).

 History

 Terephthalic acid was first isolated (from turpentine) by the French chemist Amédée Cailliot (1805–1884) in 1846.
-Terephthalic acid became industrially important after World War II.
-Terephthalic acid was produced by oxidation of p-xylene with 30-40% nitric acid.
+It became industrially important after World War II.
+It was produced by oxidation of p-xylene with 30-40% nitric acid.
 Air oxidation of p-xylene gives p-toluic acid, which resists further air-oxidation.
-Esterification of p-toluic acid to methyl p-toluate (CH_{3}C_{6}H_{4}CO_{2}CH_{3}) opens the way for further oxidation to monomethyl terephthalate.
+Esterification of p-toluic acid to methyl p-toluate (CH3C6H4CO2CH3) opens the way for further oxidation to monomethyl terephthalate.

 In the Dynamit−Nobel process these two oxidations and the esterification were performed in a single reactor.
 The reaction conditions also lead to a second esterification, producing dimethyl terephthalate, which could be hydrolysed to terephthalic acid.

 In 1955, Mid-Century Corporation and ICI announced the bromide-catalysed oxidation of p-toluic acid directly to terephthalic acid, without the need to isolate intermediates and still using air as the oxidant.
 Amoco (as Standard Oil of Indiana) purchased the Mid-Century/ICI technology, and the process is now known by their name.